adambaskerville/AstroPitography/README.md

 `python3 AstroPitography.py`

-into a terminal on your raspberry pi to run the program.
+into a terminal on your raspberry pi to run the program and start taking pictures and videos.
 Editing your `.bashrc` can allow for the program to begin on startup.

 <!-- ROADMAP -->
 ## Roadmap